SOUTH AMERICA

 ARCHAEOLOGICAL RUINS AROURN CUZCO

-Take a bus to Pisac, get off at Tambomachay and walk back the 8 km along the road to visit 3 more ruins.
-The buses leave from Av.
-Tullumayo, south of Av Garcilaso in Cusco.
-Tambomachay is a very nice ceremonial bath still channelling clear spring water.
-Puapukara, the next ruin a few hundred metres down the road commands a great view and was probably a hunting fort or guard station and stopping point for travellers.
-Continue down the road through a small village with bas-relief designs on the front of their houses and cut across a long corner in the road passing evidence of many other Inca buildings in the field.
-The third ruin, Qéngo, consists of a large limestone rock riddled with niches, steps, and carvings.
+the next ruin a few hundred metres down the road commands a great view.
+It was probably a hunting fort or guard station and a stopping point for travellers.
+Continue down the road through a small village with bas-relief designs on the front of their houses.
+Cut across a long corner in the road passing other Inca buildings in the field.

-One of the main reasons to come to Arequipa is to go to Colca Canyon, supposedly the world`s deepest canyon at 3191 m (measured from the top of the mountains but not from the canyon rim).
+COLCA CANYON.
+One of the main reasons to come to Arequipa is Colca Canyon, supposedly the world`s deepest canyon at 3191 m (measured from the top of the mountains, not from the canyon rim).
 I took a guided tour with Colca Trek – over 100 tour companies offer a variety of trips from bus tours with stops only at the viewpoints to walks along the canyon sleeping overnight in local towns to our trip which went down and then up the same trail.
 Mules carried our gear.
 On the 6-hour bus ride there, we stopped at some spectacular eroded volcanic columns above a river, the vicuña protected area (we saw several vicuñas which are wild and many domesticated llamas and alpacas), the town of Chivay for a buffet lunch, and hiked between 2 overlooks (Cruz del Condor) seeing several condors.
 The upper wide valley has spectacular pre-Inca terracing and the fields are a patchwork of different crops all surrounded by dry rock walls.

 We slept overnight in a nice hotel at Cabanaconde (pop 7300), descended 1100m to an oasis at the bottom of the canyon and stayed in tents that night.
-The river was an incredible torrent and the canyon spectacular – green up to the top with eroded yellow scars reminiscent of the canyon of the Yellowstone.
+The river was an incredible torrent and the canyon was spectacular – green up to the top with eroded yellow scars reminiscent of the Canyon of the Yellowstone.
 The next AM we were up early to climb back up to the top and drive back to Arequipa stopping at several viewpoints and a hot spring on the way.
-This canyon is hard to compare to the Grand Canyon – its height is measured from the top of the mountains, is certainly as steep but without the cliffs of the GC, and the GC is much deeper from the rim.
+This canyon is hard to compare to the Grand Canyon – its height is measured from the top of the mountains, is certainly as steep but without the cliffs of the GC, and the GC is 2000 feet deeper from the rim.

-In retrospect, I would not do the trip with this company as it was expensive and we saw less of the canyon.
+In retrospect, I would not do the trip with this company – it was expensive and we saw less of the canyon.
 Many companies offer trips that descend into the canyon farther upstream, stay overnight in a village, walk down the canyon to the oasis and then climb out of the canyon to the rim and the town.

 CHILI